EXPLORE THE QUIETEST and MOST REMOTE SECTIONS OF THE DOLOMITES.

-Our hike travels from north to south, to the most comfortable and atmospheric inns available in each location.
-From the classic South-Tyrolian hotel in San Candido, embraced by the woods and shadowed by the imposing and jagged Baranci peaks; to an enchanting hotel in Alleghe, home to a stunning, emerald green lake where tree covered slopes drop precipitously to the water’s edge; each inn reflects the charm and character of its location.
+This trek travels from north to south, to the most comfortable and atmospheric inns available in each location.
+From a classic South-Tyrolian hotel in San Candido, embraced by the woods of San Candido and shadowed by the imposing and jagged Baranci peaks; to the village of Pieve di Livinallongo and a hotel with comfortable rooms, creative cuisine, and a fun atmosphere; each inn reflects the charm and character of its location.

 You also spend one night in the quiet hamlet of St. Vigilio before heading to the spectacular rifugio for a night in the mountains.
 You will be pleasantly surprised with this cozy rifugio that offers private rooms and delicious home cooked meals.
 The deck of the rifugio offers a marvelous opportunity to enjoy the sunset alpenglow as it dances across the magnificent peaks.